Internet in Cuba

 Since its introduction in the late 1990s, Cuban Internet has stalled because of lack of funding, tight government restrictions, and the U.S. embargo, especially the Torricelli Act.
 Starting in 2007 this situation began to slowly improve, with 3G data services rolling out island-wide in 2018, and 4G since 2019, albeit through a government-monitored network.
 On July 29, 2019, Cuba legalized private WiFi in homes and businesses, although one must obtain a permit to have access.
 According to website DataReportal, in 2022, 68% of the Cuban population had access to the Internet.

 History

-In September of 1996, Cuba's first connection to the Internet, a 64 Kbit/s link to Sprint in the United States, was established.
+In September 1996, Cuba's first connection to the Internet, a 64 Kbit/s link to Sprint in the United States, was established.
 After this initial introduction, the expansion of Internet access in Cuba stagnated.
 Despite a lack of consensus on the specific reasons, the following appear to be major factors: